 end hulls or sleeves

-Assembly: as indicated in the diagrams.
+Installation: as indicated in the diagrams.
 Details of the procedure can be found by clicking on the individual kits (see table above).
 The sequences shown below can be applied to similar and different arrangements.
 Basically, the outer wire ropes are laid first, followed by all other longer cable sections, each of which runs over more than two holding points, and finally the remaining short cable sections.